zhliau/fika-headless-docker/README.md

 ### I'm using ESYNC, but my client crashes
 - Increase your system file descriptor limit.
 See [this doc](https://github.com/lutris/docs/blob/master/HowToEsync.md) for more information.

+### After loading plugins, SPT.Custom throws an error
+`The type initializer for 'SPT.Custom.Patches.EasyAssetsPatch' threw an exception`
+- Try running the client and getting to the main menu before using/copying the EFT client files to the docker host.
+This usually means the client has not been run before.

 # 💻 Development
 ### Building